diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

     const API_PASS = 'apisecret';
 ```

-> _Note:_ When enabling API Auth, remember to update your diskoverd task worker daemon config to use the new auth settings.
+> _Note:_ When changing API Auth settings, remember to update diskoverd task worker daemon config to use the new auth settings.

 #### Restricting API Access By Host/IP